 I believe art is a way to understand the world and discover the truth.
-It can transport viewers to another time and place, and whether real or imagined, I invite you to see the world through my eyes.
+It can transport viewers to another time and place and I invite you to see the world through my eyes.

 Style and technique are irrelevant to me - what I find important is self-awareness.
 I like to draw attention to the beauty of nature and the problems we are currently facing.
 If I can assist in making people become more aware of the world around us and care about the impact we have on others and our environment, as they happen, then I have achieved my goal.

-Bright colours are used to create vibrancy and energy, and analogous and complementary colours express inner strength, transformation, and hope.
+I use bright colours to create vibrancy and energy, and analogous and complementary colours express hope, positivity, and inner strength.